-This blog contains 30+ posts for the benefit of starters in Nigeria interested in small chicken farming setup and who need some information about the business.
-If you are one, you are advised to patiently read all the posts on this blog from November 2010 to September 2013.
+This blog contains 30+ posts for the benefit of starters in Nigeria interested in small chicken farming setup for egg production and who need solid information about the business.
+If you are one, you are advised to patiently read all the posts on this blog from November 2010 to date.
 Doing so,you will have a full grasp of the business,what it takes to do it before spending a penny on it.

 In this post, i am discussing the market for poultry products.Nigeria has a population of 150 million and is grossly under provided in terms of proteins which is an essential food component for healthy living.

 Statistics from the Federal Office of Statistics and Food & Agricultural Organization indicate that 2Kg of beef and 4kg of eggs are available to the average Nigerian yearly.
 That is about 11 grams of egg supply per day when compared with the global accepted recommendation that one person take an egg per day.